GallowayLabMIT/protocols/docs/instruments/keyence/keyence_use.rst

   :align: center

 6. **Focusing Images**: To manually focus the microscope image, use the mouse scroll for fine adjustments.
 For moderate adjustment use ctrl + mouse wheel.
 For large adjustments use ctrl + shift + mouse wheel.
 There is also an option to auto-focus under the Z Position menu, but this method can take longer.
 7. **Exposure Time / Brightness**: To change the brightness of the selected channel, change the exposure time under the Camera Setting menu.
-In general, it is best to stay under an exposure time of 1s for fluorescent channels because any longer is typically starts to show autofluorescence.
+In general, it is best to stay under an exposure time of 1s for fluorescent channels because any longer typically starts to show autofluorescence.

 .. image:: img/camera_setting.PNG
   :width: 50%